srinu-tippana/ML-in-Scratch/README.md

 # ML-in-Scratch
-This is step towards building Ml algorithms from scratch
+This is Intituded towards Building Ml algorithms from scratch with better understanding and clear explanation for the loc i write